This ultimate guide provides a comprehensive review of cyber risk, including:

-Definition of cyber risk and its importance
+Definition of cyber risk

 Cyber risk is the chance of loss caused by a cyber attack or data compromise (e.g., breach or accidental loss) caused by cyber threats or vulnerabilities in networks and digital systems.
 Included in cyber risk are the potential consequences and the likelihood that a cyber attack will be successful.
 Cyber risk management involves IT and security teams as well as non-technical areas of an organization, such as finance and supply chain teams.

-Common cyber risks and their impacts
+Common sources of cyber risks and their impacts

 API vulnerabilities